Rod Taylor, "Body Beautiful"

 An undeniable aspect of Rod Taylor's popularity rides on his broad shoulders.
 Square-jawed, muscle-bound and hairy-chested, Rod certainly has had his share of pinup-worthy scenes.

 So where did all those muscles come from?
 A variety of physical rigors, it seems, including lifeguarding, push-ups, weights and hard labor.
-Not to mention tennis, fishing and archery (click on images below):
+Not to mention tennis, fishing and archery (click on images below for larger view):

 As a teenager, Taylor was an amateur middleweight boxer and captain of a surf club.
 He once described himself as a withdrawn, spindly child who was picked on by other kids.
 "I got into amateur boxing in high school and it was strictly a defensive measure," Taylor said.
 "I used to get beat up pretty good."